-- An appropriate reimbursement and regulatory structure that is adequate for the delivery and sustainability of quality care services. - The merger of Medicaid and Medicare dually eligible persons into one managed care program - but only if improved care is achieved, care settings are used appropriately and in the best interest of the beneficiary, reimbursement is not reduced and county-operated entities are fully engaged and fully funded.
+- an appropriate reimbursement and regulatory structure that is adequate for the delivery and sustainability of quality care services. - merging Medicaid and Medicare dually eligible persons into one managed care program only if improved care is achieved, care settings are used appropriately and in the best interest of the beneficiary, reimbursement is not reduced, and County operated entities are fully engaged and fully funded.